Skip to content

 Scan your project.
 Forecast costs.
 Protect profit.

-Margin Guard is a local-first margin intelligence scanner for software projects.
-It helps developers, founders, and product teams answer one hard business question before growth gets expensive:
+Margin Guard is a VS Code-compatible extension for SaaS margin analysis, pricing detection, profitability forecasting, gross margin visibility, and hosting cost comparison directly from your codebase.
+It helps developers, founders, indie hackers, and technical product teams answer one hard business question before growth gets expensive:

 If this project gets users, will it make money or burn money?

-Margin Guard scans your codebase, detects pricing and revenue signals, identifies provider and infrastructure cost risks, and forecasts realistic margin scenarios as your user base grows.
+Margin Guard scans your codebase, detects pricing and revenue signals, identifies provider and infrastructure cost risks, and forecasts realistic revenue, cost, profit, and margin scenarios as your user base grows.

 It is built to stay practical, deterministic, and local-first in v1.
 Your code is scanned locally.
 No source code needs to be sent to OpenAI, Ollama, or any other AI provider for the core workflow.